(R) Julian Acciard for Governor

 The 2020 Election highlighted a pressing issue within American politics: the need for election security.

-As an advocate of voters’ rights and election integrity, Julian calls for Voter ID standards based on a system that can be distributed to every citizen, including those who served prison time and may have had their voting rights restored.
+As an advocate of voters’ rights and election integrity, Julian calls for Voter ID standards based on a system that can be distributed to every citizen, to include those convicted of nonviolent crimes who have paid their debt to society and reintegrated into society

 Julian proposes a new, more secured approach, which includes: